barmalei/zebkit/src/jekyll/docs.ui.event.md

           new zebkit.ui.TextField("Event transparent field")
         ]
     });
-    // Make children components of "root" component root.catchInput = true;
+    // Make child components of "root" component root.catchInput = true;
 });
 ```

-More flexible way to add event transparency is defining "catchInput(kid)" method (instead of treating it as a filed) that gets kid component as an input and should decide whether the given children component has to be make event transparent:
+More flexible way to add event transparency is defining "catchInput(kid)" method (instead of treating it as a filed) that gets kid component as an input and should decide whether the given child component has to be make event transparent:

 {% include zsample.html canvas_id='compositeComp2' title='Children UI events handling' description=description %}